 - Comb through your hair to remove the dead lice.

 - Wash your hair and repeat the process thrice a week.

 What You Need

-- 10 drops of tea tree oil
+- 5-10 drops of tea tree oil

-- A dash of vinegar
+- 1/8 teaspoon of vinegar

-- Leave it as it is for about 2 hours.
+- Leave it on for two hours.

-- Repeat twice a week.
+- Repeat the process twice a week.